VasylLiabyha/PecodeTestTask/README.md

-# PecodeTestTask
+# Portfolio
-This is repository for test task for Pecode
+This is repository contains tests for website rozetka.com.ua

 To run these tests you need to complete next steps: